NsByte/AwesomeCTF/README.md

 4. You should be able to reach two ports on your machine
 5. Enjoy!

+Stopping the environment:
+docker-compose down
+Starting the environment:
+docker-compose -f docker-compose.yaml up

+You can reset the progress by deleting the docker volume.

 *TLDR:*
 git clone https://github.com/NsByte/AwesomeCTF && cd AwesomeCTF && docker-compose -f docker-compose.yaml up